commonhaus/foundation/bylaws/7-indemnification-dissolution.md

 ## Insurance

-The Foundation shall assess and procure necessary insurance coverages to protect against risks, including but not limited to Directors and Officers (D&O) Liability insurance.
-These policies shall be reviewed annually to ensure they adequately meet the Foundation's needs.
+The CF Council (CFC) shall assess the Foundation's risks and evaluate whether to procure insurance coverages, such as Directors and Officers (D&O) Liability insurance, to protect against those risks.

 Relevant Florida Statute: